Make an Inheritance Act Claim

 - Person maintained immediately before death.

-The test as to whether a claim will be successful is dependent on whether provision that has been made for the Applicant is reasonable.
+The test as to whether a claim will be successful is dependent on whether the financial provision that has been made for the Applicant is reasonable.
 This is an objective approach and is assessed based on the facts of the case, the testator’s reasons and any change in the beneficiary’s circumstances.

 There are two standards that need to be considered, as follows:–